In MARCH can you survive on memories of CHOCOLATE to help someone living with dementia? #iamchocolateblocked

 Always take the time to thank all of your supporters, no matter the size of their donation.
 People like to be acknowledged and its great idea to keep them updated on how much was raised and how well your campaign went.
 Don’t be afraid to ask the same people more than once.
 You might find a potential donor that didn’t see your original post or message.

-Celebrate making it through March sans chocolate by hosting a chocolate-themed morning tea for your friends or at your workplace on Monday, 1 April for a small donation.
+Celebrate making it through March sans chocolate by hosting a chocolate-themed morning tea for your friends or at your workplace on in April for a small donation.

 Get your Workplace Involved